 Perched deep inside Uyak Bay, a narrow fjord 60 miles southwest of the city of Kodiak, Larsen Bay boasts a scenic location next to some of the best fishing grounds in the Kodiak Archipeligo.

-About Larsen Bay
+About Larsen Bay (Sugpiaq: Uyaqsaq)

 Named for Peter Larsen, an Unga Island furrier, hunter and guide, the community is called Uyak by the Aleut people who have resided here for 2,000 years.
 The village drew national attention in 1991 when the Smithsonian Institution returned the remains of 756 Alutiiq Natives.
 Interred in a mass grave, the burial marked the largest repatriation of Native remains ever conducted by the Smithsonian.
 Like many Kodiak Island communities, the Russian influence of fur traders in the late 1700s and early 1800s can also be seen throughout Larsen Bay in Russian Orthodox churches and cemeteries.